 Some U.S. pharmacy institutions give preference to in-state (resident) students.
 Out-of-state (non-resident) and foreign applicants may vie for a limited number of positions or may be ineligible for admission, depending on institutional and state policies.
 Private pharmacy institutions may offer out-of-state and foreign applicants a greater number of positions within the program as compared to state-supported, public institutions.

 23. Are there any accelerated Doctor of Pharmacy degree programs?

 Institutions offering a three-calendar year Pharm.D. degree program to students who have completed all college-level prerequisites for admission are listed in Table 1 of the Pharmacy School Admissions Requirements (PSAR).
-The information is noted under Enrollment Options with schools noting Year-Round as an option.
+The information is noted by a Program Length of 2-3 and/or an Enrollment Option of Year-Round.
 Please contact the institutions directly for more information.